 She hails from KwaZulu-Natal.
 Jabulani Ntshangase recruited her at high school to study viticulture and oenology at Stellenbosch on a full scholarship from South African Airways.
 She simultaneously completed an apprenticeship at the family-owned Delheim Wines outside Stellenbosch.

 Ntsiki completed harvests in Bordeaux, France and Tuscany, Italy and was selected Woman Winemaker of the Year in 2009.
-She has been the winemaker at red-wine boutique winery Stellekaya at Bosman’s Crossing in Stellenbosch for 12 years.
+She has been the winemaker at red-wine boutique winery Stellekaya at Bosman’s Crossing in Stellenbosch for 12 years before starting her own label in 2014.

 Ntsiki’s very first crush at Stellekaya in 2004 produced an award-winning wine, CapeCross 2004, which won a gold medal at the Michealangelo awards in 2006.
 She made a special trip to her home village for her grandmother to taste.
 She says this was her most memorable wine experience.